TritonDataCenter/rfd/rfd/0024/README.md

   need to be enhanced to make filtering with different server attributes easier.
 - Mesos/Marathon already has the support for tag-based [locality hints](https://mesosphere.github.io/marathon/docs/constraints.html), though some people have found it hard to use without the knowledge about the data center topology.

+## Proposed Solution

+Dapi currently is only able to effectively prioritise one thing at a time; by default that thing is memory.
+If we switch to prioritising new platforms, that means memory will be ignored.
+We need a way to handle multiple priorities at once, and ones that potentially conflict to boot.
+The simplest means to do this is using a weighted score.

+Currently, each plugin in dapi returns an array of servers.
+This should be modified to become an array of servers and scores, with each server having a score.
+A score ranges from 0.0 to 1.0, where higher values indicate that a server is more desirable for an allocation.
+This will primarily affect the sorting plugins, which will no longer sort servers in preference from most to least, but assign a score.

+Server memory will be scored based on an inverse ration of how much free memory is left; more free memory will get a lower score, thus biasing new allocations to full(er) servers.

+A new plugin will be added that looks at all server platforms, and ranks them based on the range of server platforms.
+Servers with the newest platforms will receive scores close to 1.0, while old platforms will receive close to 0.0.

+A new plugin will be added that looks at the range of reboot dates on servers.
+Servers closer to a reboot date should be scored lower than servers further away.
+Reboot dates are not as important as a server's free memory or platform image, so it should have less of an effect on the final server score.
+It should ignore reboot dates that have already passed, in case ops doesn't update the field.

+For reboot dates to work, cnapi will need to be modified to support a new date attribute on server objects (e.g. "next_reboot_date"); a Moray migration will be in order.
+Ideally this attribute will then be exposed through adminui.

+Each plugin will return the score it assigned to a server, which then must be combined with the aggregate score for that server from previous steps.
+Perhaps a simple multiplication will suffice, but normalisation will then be desirable at every plugin step to keep server scores nicely distributed between 0 to 1.